 Flowcharts provide a visual representation of processes or algorithms.
 Streamline your diagrams by using standard elements and shapes.

-Drag a shape from the flowchart shape library to the canvas.
+- Drag a shape from the shape library to the canvas.

-To drag out a line from the shape, hover over it and drag from the connection points that appear.
+- To drag lines out of a shape, hover over the shape, click on the red connection points that appears and drag your mouse.

-Once you release your mouse, you'll be prompted to add a new shape.
-This option can be turned off from the Lucidchart icon > Preferences.
+- When you release your mouse, you will be prompted to add a new shape.
+This feature can be turned off as follows: Lucidchart icon > User Settings > Preferences > After Drawing Lines > Do nothing

-To distinguish between responsibilities and sub-processes, see our tutorial on adding and using swimlanes.
+- To distinguish between responsibilities and sub-processes, see our Creating Swim Lanes tutorial.

 Arrows: Show the general direction of the chart and the next steps in a path.